garrandall/popular-music-data/tracks/woods-mac-miller.md

 I put your face in a place where the space was
 Nobody make you feel like you but (Do I?)
 And you don't know what you should do
-You just looking for someone to make you move, ooh tell me (Do I?)
+You just looking for someone to make you move, ohtell me (Do I?)

 I make this planet feel like home
 Miss us, first time the door is closing